aptech/docs/docs/CR-lib.rst

 The library management functionality offered by the `lib` command can also be accomplished interactively with windows and buttons, using the Library Tool in the user interface.
-See **The Library Tool**, Chapter 1, for more information on using the Library Tool.
+See `The Library Tool Chapter <LT-LibraryTool.html>`_, for more information on using the Library Tool.

 The flags can be shortened to one or two letters, as long as they remain